harishpampana7/gentle-spark-3788/README.md

 ## Introduction to our project(https://neon-salmiakki-934ec6.netlify.app/):

-# BOOKit.com allows businesses to reach more clients and process more orders.
+# BOOKit.com allows businesses to reach more clients and process more orders.Timely notifications.
-  Timely notifications.
 Minimize downtime by automatically informing your customers and employees about upcoming appointments, cancellations, and rescheduling.
 Convenient payment options.

 # Tech Stacks Used: